-- Programs are generally two to four years full-time (or equivalent part-time). - You can expect independent research and exploration of original ideas under the guidance of a supervisor. - To apply you usually need to have completed an undergraduate degree with honours or a masters. - ACU offers supervised research at either masters or doctoral level. - Research programs are ideal for making a new contribution to an academic field.
+- Programs are generally two to four years full-time (or equivalent part-time). - You can expect independent research and exploration of original ideas under the guidance of a supervisor. - To apply you usually need to have completed an undergraduate degree with honours or a master's degree. - ACU offers supervised research at either master's or doctoral level. - Research programs are ideal for making a new contribution to an academic field.
 They can be a pathway to research or an academic career, or help you get ahead at work.

 Honours degrees are also available.
 They are a one-year degree for high-achieving students who have already completed a bachelor degree, and allow you to build upon your knowledge, develop research skills, and work closely with an academic expert.
 The main focus of the degree is to produce a research thesis under supervision from experienced academic staff.
+Some four-year bachelor programs have honours embedded into the third and fourth years.